-If you suffer from acute or chronic back, hip, and leg pain, the root of your issue may be irregularities with your feet.
-You may remember the old song:

-In other words, everything in your body is connected.
+If you suffer from acute or chronic back, hip, and leg pain, you might be surprised to find that the root of your issue stems from a completely different part of your body.
+That is, unless you remember that old song about how everything is connected.

-Problems that start at your foundation (your feet) eventually work their way up the chain.
+Problems that start at your foundation (your feet) eventually work their way up your body.
 In this post, we’ll discuss how leg, back, hip and foot pain are connected.
-We’ll also cover some ways to care for your feet (by using quality insoles, for instance) that can help resolve other pain issues as well.
+We’ll also cover some ways to care for your feet (by using quality orthotic insoles, for instance) that can help resolve other pain issues as well.

 Proper foot biomechanics requires muscle, fascia (connective tissue), and tendon elasticity.
 Stiffness or other irregularities in the feet limit their ability to move smoothly.
 This may cause gait and balance issues that can contribute to misalignment (and resulting pain) in the ankles, legs, knees, hips, and lower back.

-The best way to ensure your feet remain flexible and healthy is to ensure you have good insole cushioning and support.
-Wearing quality insoles can help to address common foot problems early on, eliminating pain before it works its way up the tendon and muscle chain.
+But there is a way to address gait issues before the cause pain in other parts of your body.
+Keeping your feet flexible and healthy is the first step.
+How do you do that?
+By adding firm, supportive orthotic insoles to your footwear.
+This one simple addition can help to address common foot problems early on, eliminating pain before it works its way up the tendon and muscle chain.

-Here are some of the most common foot problems that can contribute to back, hip, and leg pain:
+Some of the most common foot problems that can contribute to back, hip, and leg pain include:

 These and other common foot problems can lead to an irregular gait that puts additional strain on the muscles, bones, and tendons in your ankles, legs, knees, hips and lower back.
 The solution to hip and back pain can often be to begin with your feet.

 You may be able to nip future foot, leg, knee, or back pain in the bud by being proactive.
-Start using corrective insoles beforepain becomes an issue:
+The easiest way to start doing so it to add orthotic insoles to your footwear before pain becomes an issue.

 When you're shopping for insoles, there are a few things you'll want to consider: